AgathiyanB/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ##  Testing
 First put the driver for your web browser in the root directory.
+Also in the .env.test file just fill in your api key and token so the trello api can be authenticated for tests.
 Then you can run the tests by running:
 ```bash
 $ poetry run pytest todo_app
 ```